 UWA Tech & Policy Lab

-We are mission-driven, culture-first, and determined to make a dent.
-On what, you ask?
-On tackling lawlessness in the technology ecosystem.
-By ‘lawlessness’, we mean that there is no jurisdiction in the world with laws, policies and institutions to effectively govern the tech ecosystem and, through that, to protect people and communities.
+We are mission-driven, culture-first, and determined to make a dent on tackling lawlessness in the technology ecosystem.
+By ‘lawlessness’, we mean that there is no jurisdiction in the world with laws, policies, and institutions to effectively govern the tech ecosystem and, through that, to protect people and communities.

-We’ve permitted the world’s most powerful companies – the likes of Google, Amazon, Facebook – to operate in a state of exception, reaping massive profits and stockpiling swathes of highly intimate information about us in the process.
+We’ve permitted the world’s most powerful companies – the likes of Google, Facebook, Uber, and Microsoft/OpenAI – to operate in a state of exception, reaping massive profits and stockpiling swathes of highly intimate information about us in the process.
 We need to end this exceptionalism.
 And we need better tech that serves the public interest.

 A lab for law and technology, tuned to politics and power.
 Pro-public.
 Collective.
 Future-making.

 The UWA Tech & Policy Lab works with a number of inspiring research collaborators nationally and internationally.
 These include: